drewhoskins/batch-orchestra/python/README.md

 # Roadmap
 * Error handling
-** Call a handler when there are initial failures, to be used for notifications and such.
+  * Call a handler when there are initial failures, to be used for notifications and such.
-** Allow users to designate individual records as failures and proceed with the rest of their page.
+  * Allow users to designate individual records as failures and proceed with the rest of their page.
 * Huge batches that span multiple workflow histories.
-Likely will use child workflows.
+Likely will use child workflows or continue-as-new.
-** Log batch_id
+  * Log batch_id
 * A signal that allows changing max_parallelism.
 This will allow pausing and controlled rampup.